Plexus says loss of Juniper's business will not impact current quarter

 The company said it expects more revenue from Juniper in the second quarter, as it builds some products in advance of the transition, but sees revenue tailing off by the second half of the fiscal year, Plexus said on a conference call.

-Juniper informed Plexus on Monday of its decision and is expected to completely cut off its manufacturing relationship by the end of Plexus's fiscal year, Plexus said.
+Juniper informed Plexus on Monday of its decision and is expected to completely cut off its manufacturing relationship by the end of the year, Plexus said.

 Juniper counts on contract manufacturers to build the network gear and switches it engineers, and until now Plexus won the lion's share of Juniper's business.
 Juniper contributed 17 percent to Plexus' sales of $2.23 billion for the year ended October 2011.